 7. Do research work.

-A good research assistant can collect, analyse, and present data and fact-check and proofread research.
-You most likely have experience working with case files and fact-checking in your day job, so research jobs can be a good side hustle for you.
+A good research assistant can collect, analyze, and present data and fact-check and proofread research.
+You most likely have experience working with case files and fact-checking in your day job, so research jobs can be a good side hustle.

-Pet care – specifically dog and cat care – could be a part-time job that doesn’t feel like a job at all, especially if your heart for service extends to animals.
+Pet care – specifically dog and cat care – could be a part-time job that doesn’t feel like a job, especially if your heart for service extends to animals.
 This job is perfect for dog and cat lovers who have extra hours to pet sit for owners going away on business or vacation.

 9. Work part-time in customer service.